Healthdirect Free Australian health advice you can count on.

 What are the symptoms of Ehlers-Danlos syndrome?

-While each type of EDS has its own unique symptoms, symptoms shared among all types of EDS include:
+While each type of EDS has its own unique symptoms, symptoms common among the different types of EDS include:

 Some people with EDS have distinctive facial features such as a thin nose, thin upper lip, large eyes and ears without lobes.